Teardowns I've Worked On

 Unless you just leave the computer on a table and look at it, that's fuċking fantastic.
 I'm lucky if I can manage a day without multiple finder crapouts.
 Finder is a terminally şhitty piece of software.

 A lock-up per week?
 Get over it.
-And remember, Command+Option+
+And remember, Command+Option+Esc is your friend.

 Oh, incidentally, LaCie is almost definitely talking out their åss about the "incompatible interface chips".
 They just don't know what's wrong, and are making something up to get you to go away.